alchemy-fr/Phraseanet-Docs/en/User/Guide/Import.rst

 .. note::

-    By default, the files that are already in at least one media of the destination base (checked using the
+    By default, files that are already in the destination base are quarantined (achieved by
-    :term:`Universally Unique Identifier <Universally Unique Identifier (UUID)>`) are quarantined.
+    :term:`Universally Unique Identifier <Universally Unique Identifier (UUID)>` checking).

-    Other criteria to quarantine files can be set by administrators (format, colorimetry, dimensions...*etc*.).
+    Other criteria to quarantine files can be set by administrators (file format, color space, dimensions...*etc*.).

 .. seealso::

-    For more information about the setting of additional criteria of quarantine retention, consult the dedicated paragraph at **Custom services** on :doc:`this page<../../../Admin/Configuration>`.
+    For more information about the setting of additional criteria for quarantine, consult the dedicated paragraph at **Custom services** on :doc:`this page<../../../Admin/Configuration>`.

 Click on the Quarantine tab of the Upload window to display it contents.